TechDebt-Observatory/tech-debt-showcase/framework/specification/original-dimensions/7-dimensions.md

 The 7D Framework offers a systematic and revolutionary approach to documenting complex source code, transforming flat source files into a rich, multi-dimensional representation of your application's internal and external knowledge bases.

+## Ground Zero: Location and Definition

+Ground Zero is the point in the source code where context matters most—inline with the code itself, not in external documents.
+It is the location where code and its dimensional understanding coexist.
+When a developer modifies a function, debugs an issue, or reviews a change, Ground Zero is where they encounter both the code and the understanding required to work with it safely.
+GERs embedded at Ground Zero remain synchronized with code because they change when code changes.
+External documentation—wikis, design docs, architecture diagrams—can be out-of-date minutes after code is modified.
+Ground Zero documentation cannot.

 ### The Problem of Documentation Drift

 In software development, documentation is often relegated to external silos—Jira tickets, separate Doxygen files, or wiki pages.
 This practice creates an immediate state of **synchronization loss**, where the documentation quickly drifts out-of-sync with the live source code.